thenoviceoof/pyli/README.rst

 "THE BEER-WARE LICENSE" (Revision 42):

-<thenoviceoof> wrote this file.
-As long as you retain this notice you
+<thenoviceoof> wrote these files.
+As long as you retain this notice
-can do whatever you want with this stuff.
+you can do whatever you want with this stuff.
 If we meet some day, and you think this stuff is worth it, you can buy me a beer in return

 -  thenoviceoof